 These damages are only noticeable when the level of infestation is very high.

-On the other hand, the indirect damages are due, as in the case of cochineal, to the exudation of molasses that can support the mushroom of the Negrilla.
+On the other hand, the indirect damages are due, as in the case of black scale, to the exudation of molasses that can support the mushroom of the Negrilla.

 The consequences for the farmer of this pest are generally superfluous or invaluable.